 This was a heavy episode.
 Through Ned Stark’s investigation of Jon Arryn’s death, Game of Thrones unleashed bucketloads of exposition and history.
 It’s narratively rich material, but undoubtedly exhausting all at once.
-Eventually, Ned discovers a boring old book filled with family trees and Gendry, King Robert’s bastard son.
-Hmmm… I can’t for the life of me remember what happens next.
-Isn’t that just awesome?

-The story at The Wall took a delightfully amusing turn this week with the introduction of Samwell Tarly, hilariously played by John Bradley-West.
+The story at The Wall takes a delightfully amusing turn this week with the introduction of Samwell Tarly, hilariously played by John Bradley-West.
 Sam is bullied by the Night’s Watch and taken under Jon’s wing.
 Their dynamic is ridiculously fun, with the two bonding over the fact that they’re outcasts AND virgins.
 Of course the reason behind Jon remaining a virgin is actually quite sad: he doesn’t want to create another bastard as he knows what a tough life that entails.
 Ouch.